 Carbon Monoxide Alarm

-Carbon Monoxide Alarms can be fitted to alert you if there is a leak.
-If you are using these alarms, they need to meet European safety standards and must be audible.
-Please be aware.
-However, these alarms are no substitute for regular maintenance and chimney sweeping.
-The Solid Fuel Association do not recommend ‘Black Spot’ detectors; these are, according to findings, inaccurate and will not alert people using them if they are overcome by Carbon Monoxide fumes or asleep.
+The Solid Fuel Association does not recommend ‘Black Spot’ detectors; these are, according to findings, inaccurate and will not alert people using them if they are overcome by Carbon Monoxide fumes.
 SFA recommends products which comply with the BS EN 50291:2001 and to put them in the same room as the appliance in question.

-Identifying the symptoms of Carbon Monoxide poisoning early is essential and can save lives.
-They are similar to the flu with nausea, tiredness, dizzy spells, headaches and chest pains.
 If these symptoms are apparent, it is essential to leave the room, get into the fresh air and seek medical advice.
-Turning off the appliance is also important but should not be put above the safety of any inhabitants.
+Turning off the appliance is also important, but should not be put above the safety of any inhabitants.

 Appliance Appearance